bormaxi8080/osint-timeline/DRAFT.md

 Agent Development Kit (ADK) 2.0.
 An open-source, code-first Python toolkit for building, evaluating, and deploying sophisticated AI agents with flexibility and control: https://github.com/google/adk-python

+PEV2.
+A VueJS component to show a graphical vizualization of a PostgreSQL execution plan: https://github.com/dalibo/pev2

+GNews.
 A Happy and lightweight Python Package that Provides an API to search for articles on Google News and returns a JSON response: https://github.com/ranahaani/GNews

 Flint is a visualization language that lets AI agents reliably create expressive, good-looking charts from simple, human-editable chart specs: https://github.com/microsoft/flint-chart